 If you suffer from itchy, watery eyes during allergy season, try wearing wraparound sunglasses when outside.
 I know it may not be all that fashionable, but make it work.
 “You better WORK IT GURL!”…sorry…I get a little excited.
 If wraparounds are not your thing, use eyedrops an hour before you head out the door.

 Hit the Treadmill on a Windy Day

-The wind spreads pollen throughout the air, so run indoors when it's windy.
-You may even want to avoid running outdoors the day after high winds.
+I KNOOOOW, treadmills can be boring but your health is more important.
+The wind spreads pollen throughout the air, so running indoors when it's windy can help.
+Here’s another tip, you may even want to avoid running outdoors the day after high winds as well.
+I know!

-Clean that Body and Shower Right after an Outdoor Workout
+Clean that a$$, a$ soon a$ possible, after an Outdoor Workout